A display of hypnotism cannot take place until notification is given to the licensing team and subsequent consent is received

-Any exhibition, demonstration or performance of hypnotism (as defined in the Hypnotism Act 1952) requires the express written consent of the council as licensing authority.
+Any public exhibition, demonstration or performance of hypnotism (as defined in the Hypnotism Act 1952) requires the express written consent of the licensing authority.

 West Lindsey District Council